RonenNess/BonEngine/README.md

 - Changed general game config file to use text options instead of numbers for enums.
 - Fixed bug with assets cache that fonts in different sizes and images with different filters had the same key.
 - Changed default compiler to C++ 17.

+# 1.21

+**[24/06/2020]**

+- Added validation that if user try to draw UI cursor but not cursor is set, nothing will happen.
+- Added 'AllowUncheck' property to checkbox and radio button.
+- Added function to get bounding box of text (added to `Gfx` manager).
+- Added actual bounding box to UI elements.
+- Added auto-arrange property to UI elements, exempt, and margin.

 ## In Memory Of Bonnie